adwylie/iws-feature-requests/README.md

 8. Lastly, navigate to `http://127.0.0.1:5000/` in the web browser of your choice.

 Tests can also be run using the command `python manage.py test`.

-### Running Production Locally via Heroku

-The project is set up to be automatically deployed to Heroku after unit tests pass (on travis).
-Perhaps for troubleshooting you (well, me actually) can run the project locally using the production database (postgresql).

-1. After the first four steps above we need to log into heroku and set an environment variable.
-    ```
-    heroku auth:login

-    export DATABASE_URL=`heroku config:get DATABASE_URL -a adwylie-iws-feature-requests`
-    ```
-2. Then we can continue on to run the server using production db: `heroku local web`.